Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Proposed Approach

 \subsubsection{Landing Phase and SRBD}

-As many legged-jumping TO frameworks have omitted, we choose to design the TO to include a landing and balancing phase of the jumping motion to generate a recovery trajectory for real-time Adaptive-frequency MPC to follow.
-Force-based dynamics modeling is an effective approach in real-time control to allow soft impact \cite{wensing2017proprioceptive}.
-In addition, to establish a unified control framework and synchronize with the modeling of biped in our MPC, we design the landing part of the adaptive model to become a single-rigid-body dynamics model, as described in detail in authors' prior work \cite{li2021force} and many other SRBD-based MPC on legged robots \cite{di2018dynamic, ding2022orientation}.
+As many legged-jumping TO frameworks have omitted, we choose to design the TO to include a landing and balancing phase of the jumping motion to generate a recovery trajectory for the MPC to track.
+Simplified float-based dynamics modeling is an effective approach in real-time control to allow soft impact \cite{wensing2017proprioceptive}.
+In addition, to establish a unified control framework and synchronize with the modeling of biped in our MPC, we design the landing part of the TO to consist of a single-rigid-body dynamics model, as described in detail in authors' prior work \cite{li2021force} and many other SRBD-based MPC on legged robots \cite{di2018dynamic, ding2022orientation}.
 The 2D EoM during landing is as follows,

 where $\bm F$ is the 2D ground reaction force at the contact point, $M$ is the ground reaction moment in the x-y plane.